ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Unauthorized column access across tables with identical schema fields
+{: #known_issue51051}

+If a user is granted access to a specific table within a schema, they are unexpectedly able to view and query columns from other tables in the same schema if those tables share the same column names.
+This occurs even though the user does not have explicit access policies for the other tables.

 ## `EXT_METASTORE_SYNC` fails due to catalog name mismatch
 {: #known_issue49613}